Church of the Brethren

 Finally, the finishing touch on the project was the addition of a new steeple tower to accent the central gathering space.
 The new steeple serves to visually unite the existing building with the new addition.

-As result, White Hill Church now has a state-of-the-art commercial-grade kitchen and 10,000 square-feet of multi-use space to accommodate its busy and growing community – and we made sure to leave room for future expansions when the time comes.
+As a result, White Hill Church now has a state-of-the-art commercial-grade kitchen and 10,000 square-feet of multi-use space to accommodate its busy and growing community – and we made sure to leave room for future expansions when the time comes.

 Let's Build Something